… Then the Lord God made the rib He had taken from the man into a woman and brought her to the man. And the man said:

 I furthermore forgive you for everything I've ever thought you did wrong to me, because I love you, and I care more about you than I care about those things.

 Though I might still want to talk about some of them, I don't need to right now.
-Right now, I only care that you know that I love you as much as I ever have."
+Right now, I only care that you know that I love you as much as I ever have, and I intend to get better at it."

 I am convinced that there is nothing more damaging to a marriage than unresolved differences, as particularly demonstrated by letting a day end without at least an attempt at reconciliation.